 No matter how you have received them, if you decide to throw documents away, you must destroy them first.
 But that's just the start.
 To protect information you don't plan to dispose of:

 - Secure files, documents, and electronic data.
 Lock up documents when not in use.
 Limit access to only those employees who need access.
 Password-protect computers and electronic files.
-And again, shred any document you don't need to save.
+Shred any document you don't need to save.

 - Encrypt files or data you store or send via the Internet.